jyyulab/bulkRNAseq_quantification_pipeline/docs/3_full_tutorial/3_summarization.md

 	-bed /path-to-database/bulkRNAseq/genebodyBins/genebodyBins_all.txt > /path-to-save-outputs/quantRSEM_STAR/genebodyCoverage.txt
 ```

-The only output in this step is the `genebodyCoverage.txt` file.
+The only output in this step is the **`genebodyCoverage.txt`** file.
 It contains the counts of reads mapped to each of the pre-generated bins of selected transcripts.
 This file will be used to generate the HTML quality control report.

 ## 2. Individual sample QC report

-The QC report for individual samples (see below) summarizes key statistics and quality control metrics from the quantification analysis, including:
+The QC report for individual samples (see below) summarizes key statistics and quality control metrics from the preprocessing and quantification analyses, including:

 - **Alignment statistics**: Key statistics of transcriptome alignment.
 - **Quantification statistics**: Numbers of genes and transcripts identified by **Salmon** and **RSEM_STAR**, as well as their overlaps.